 I'm a visiting faculty member at the Indiana University School of Informatics and Computing at IUPUI.
-My primary role there is to support the Informatics: Diversity-Enhanced Workforce (iDEW) program, which we launched in the 2015–2016 school year.
+My role is to support the Informatics: Diversity-Enhanced Workforce (iDEW) program, which we launched in the 2015–2016 school year.
 Together, Jim Lyst and I collaborate to design, develop, and pilot the curriculum and instruction for iDEW.

 iDEW is an workforce development initiative involving the university, high schools, and community partners working together to increase the number and diversity of high school students that pursue degrees and careers in computing and information technology – especially among groups currently underrepresented in technology, such as female students, minority students, and students from low-income families.